 Prevailing wage laws, such as the Davis Bacon Act, exist to ensure that construction workers, including those working on federal projects, are paid the correct amount.
 If a contractor makes a false statement about paid wages, they may be in violation of the False Claims Act and subject to a Qui Tam action.
-With offices in Red Bank, NJ, Marlton, NJ, and Newark, NJ, the attorneys at McOmber McOmber & Luber, P.C can help you if you have not been paid correctly for your work in New Jersey.
+With offices in Red Bank, NJ, Marlton, NJ, Newark, NJ, New York, NY, and Philadelphia, PA the attorneys at McOmber McOmber & Luber, P.C can help you if you have not been paid correctly for your work in New Jersey.

 Understanding Prevailing Wage Laws in New Jersey

 Prevailing wage laws require that contractors and subcontractors on public jobs pay the majority of their employees the local minimum amount.
 The prevailing wage acts as a minimum wage for construction workers working on certain areas in public projects, and it prevents workers from getting cheap, non-local labor.